-When you get to this third on and it's very difficult, that's because it is very difficult.
-And you do not get extra points again for that question.
-So it's a good idea to skip these questions and come back to them if you have enough time.
+And the reason why I'm mentioning all of this is, from a strategic standpoint, if you get to this third one, and you're struggling, it's very difficult.
+That's because it is very difficult, and you do not get extra points, again, for that question, so it's important.
+Again, the reason I'm talking about this difficulty is, it's a good idea to skip these questions and come back to them if you have enough time.

-It's definitely a good idea not to spendan inordinate or an excessive amount of time trying to grapple with these difficult questions.
-Finally there is the three blank text completion, saying you can get either a two or three of these, and the last one, whether it's number two or number three, tends to be the most difficult.
+It's definitely a good idea not to spend an inordinate or an excessive amount of time trying to grapple with these difficult questions.
+Finally, there is the three-blank text completions, same thing, you can get either two or three of these.
+And the last one, whether it's number two or number three, tends to be the most difficult.

-So again, don't struggle with that really difficult one but go on to the Reading Comprehension, and try to find some easier medium level questions there.
+So again, don't struggle with that really difficult one, but go on to the reading comprehension.
+And try to find some easy or medium level questions there.